 The Fix 16: Lone Tree in Vinales

-Focus of Episode: Editing Photos of Dark Spaces
+Focus of Episode: Editing Photos Taken in Harsh Daylight

 The Story Behind the Photo: